xemuliam/docker-dbt/README.md

 Version list can be found on [DBT-labs GitHub](https://github.com/dbt-labs/dbt-core/tags) repo.

 Plugins list can be found in [DBT documentation](https://docs.getdbt.com/docs/available-adapters) site.
+Please use plugin name without `dbt-` prefix to pass is an a build argument

 ## Important notice
 To avoid auto-downgrading of DBT-core version during outdated plugin installation, I've added strict condition that plugin's bersion must be equal to DBT-core version.